Anne E. Fowler Literacy Fellowship

 - Teacher leaders in the area of literacy

-To be eligible for a prestigious Anne E. Fowler Literacy Fellowship, candidates must have a minimum of three years' teaching experience in the elementary grades within a less-advantaged school system.
+To be eligible for a prestigious Anne E. Fowler Literacy Fellowship, candidates must have a minimum of three years' teaching experience in the elementary grades within a less-advantaged school system and have earned a Master's Degree.